Rhythm game accessories: Fender Squier Stratocaster Pro Guitar

 The Fender Squier Stratocaster Pro Guitar is a specifically designed 6-string Squier Stratocaster guitar which is compatible with Rock Band 3 pro mode.
 This is a true six-string electric guitar, with electronics built in to allow it to interface with the game to provide added features such as on-screen fret sensing.
 Additionally, the Squier Stratocaster Pro Guitar has full MIDI output capabilities.

 Unlike the Mustang Pro controller, the Squier is "console-neutral", as it is connected to the console via the MadCatz MIDI Pro-Adapter.
 The Squier, being a real guitar, has no buttons for gameplay and therefore is not usable for basic game play mode, only pro mode.

 A demonstration of the Fender Squier Stratocaster Pro Guitar at its Electronic Entertainment Expo debut showed it being played directly through an electric amplifier alongside other players on the other controllers while playing the game.

+TurnTables

+BeatMania Turntables

+After the success of the release of PaRappa the Rapper, Konami released the game Beatmania with a DJ style controller.
+The game was originally an arcade game but later released on home consoles.